 Partnering with the fabric makers was a great accomplishment.
 We have developed a valuable collaboration, where we learn from each other in our common request to make fashion sustainable.
 These wavers were just a small business when we met them but are now employing more people from the village.
 Working with us brings them a fair and safe earning and a chance to preserve their wavering tradition.

 Yet, perhaps the greatest achievement for us was the opening of our own, in-house production studio last year.
-We managed to cut down a lot of middlemen and are now sewing our clothes in a small space, just across our offices in LA.
+We managed to cut down a lot of middlemen and are now sewing our clothes in a small space.
 We built a close-knit small team and we know these people very well.
 They are our closest colleagues who have elevated Savannah Morrow’s quality and style.

 Our crochet partners in Peru also deserve a spotlight.
 The Peruvian women we work with on some designs, like those in our latest Resort ’22 collection, work from their homes in a village just outside Lima.
 Working with us provides them a living wage to finance the education of their children and the maintenance of their homes.

 We are incredibly grateful and honored to work with all of these people.
 We will continue to respect and fairly compensate for their work, as well as tell their stories.